 - Allot at least 2 hours to move your piano, on top of the time you’ll need to load the rest of your belongings.
 A DIY piano move is a very tedious and demanding task, and it requires a lot of preparation.

-- Measure all doorways and hallways the piano will be travelling through to ensure it will fit easily, and so you can make alternative plans if required.
+- Measure all doorways and hallways the piano will be traveling through to ensure it will fit easily, and so you can make alternative plans if required.

 Loading upright pianos onto the moving vehicle